Trip Overview

 An Elevated Experience

-After the guided tour, we return to the town by bus.
-Later, we board the super scenic tourist train back to Ollantaytambo, followed by a private transfer to the Novotel in Cusco.
-Here, we enjoy a reflective farewell dinner, still giddy and goosebumpy from our Machu Picchu experience.
+After our guided tour, we descend by bus to Aguas Calientes and board the scenic train back to Ollantaytambo, followed by a private transfer to Cusco.
+That evening, we gather for a reflective farewell dinner—still giddy, goosebumpy, and grateful from our once-in-a-lifetime Machu Picchu experience.

 Included Meals